senni-huemwang/website/docs/about.md

 I'm Senni!
 The phrase that could describe me the best is "Linux-obsessed audiophile photographer motorcyclist".
 I started my programming, motorcycling, and photography career in 2021 (when I was 15), along with my Linux journey.
 I later started my audiophile journey in 2022.

-I am mainly in Honkai: Star Rail and Project Sekai fandom, though I also play other video games such as Sky: COTL, Tetris, Half-Life series, Left 4 Dead 2, Project Diva series, Gran Turismo Series, GRID Legends, GRID 2, Race Driver: GRID, and Ride: Game.
+I am mainly in Honkai: Star Rail and Project Sekai fandom, though I also play other video games such as Sky: COTL, Tetris, Half-Life series, Left 4 Dead 2, Project Diva series, Gran Turismo Series, GRID Series, and RIDE 2

 I also take photographs (mainly landscape and street photography), with my following camera gear :